 Once he’s got the hang of it, you can move things on and try to move inside his territory while giving him a treat as long as he’s nice.
 When he’s attacking or aggressive, don’t give him anything.

 It takes a couple of sessions before the rooster realizes good behavior is rewarded.
-Be patient, and maybe you’ll be walking around unbothered inside the chicken run in no time.
+Be patient; maybe you’ll walk around unbothered inside the chicken run in no time.

 Don’t hesitate to take a step back.

 We gave you some foundational guidelines to get started, but this doesn’t guarantee your training will always progress steadily.
 You might quickly advance from step 1 to step 3, only to get pushed back all the way to step 1.
 Don’t let this discourage you.
 Training animals is complex, and especially working with roosters is a challenge.
 When you see even the slightest improvement, carry on.
 Maybe it’s all worth it in the long run.